ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The registration officer can mark the missing finger(s) and missing iris(es).

 ### 4.7 Operator and Supervisor Approval [**[↑]**](#table-of-content)

+When a Registration Officer captures biometric exceptions of an individual, then a supervisor has to validate/approve that biometric exception.
+This approval is required to authenticate the captured biometric exception of the individual.

+**Supervisor authentication for biometric exceptions**

+1. The 'Supervisor authentication for exceptions' process is configurable and can be switched ON or OFF at a country level by the Admin
+1. A Registration Officer completes operator authentication at the end of registering an individual with exceptions.
+1. If a country has opted to turned on supervisor authentication, a supervisor is required to enter their credentials
+1. The mode of supervisor authentication is a configurable at the country level.
+It can be set to password, OTP, fingerprint, or multifactor.
+1. In case of OTP authentication, the client first sends a request to server to generate the OTP, then allows the Supervisor to enter OTP and requests the server to match the input value with the generated OTP.
+1. In case of multifactor authentication, the client prompts the Supervisor to enter credentials in the order configured and authenticates each input before proceeding to the entry of the next credential.
+1. In case of multifactor authentication, the client prompts the Supervisor to enter credentials in the order configured and authenticates each input before proceeding to the entry of the next credential.
+1. On successful validation, the system proceeds to the next step of Registration ID generation and displays of registration acknowledgement.
+1. If the validation fails, the system displays an error message and allows user to try again.
+Unlimited retries are be allowed.
+1. Based on country-specific requirements, it is also possible for the Registration Officer and Supervisor to be the same person.
+In this case, the user will be required to provide biometrics twice in succession, once as part of the Officer authentication and once for Supervisor authentication of exceptions.
+1. Alternatively, if supervisor authentication is turned OFF, system does not show the supervisor authentication option at all and a registration officer may proceed to the next step (acknowledgement)

 ### 4.8 End of Day Process [**[↑]**](#table-of-content)
+As a process, MOSIP enables a designated user to review/approve every registration at the end of day before the packet is sent to Registration processor.
+This process is done to prevent fraudulent of the packets.

+#### A. Approval of registrations through an end of day process.

+As a process, MOSIP enables a designated user to review/approve every registration at the end of day before the packet is sent to Registration processor to prevent fraudulent.

+Supervisor can log in to the registration client application and view a list of registration ID that are awaiting approval

+The supervisor may opt to see the details of one or many registration ID.
+The supervisor can view the details on the right hand side pane

+The supervisor then chooses to either approve or reject the registration.

+The supervisor must provide a reason in case of rejection.

+The supervisor then authenticates the registration by providing any one biometric - fingerprint, iris, or face.
+The system then confirms on successful approval.

+1. In case of authentication failure, the supervisor can try again by providing the same or different biometric.
+1. The packet status will change only when supervisor completes authentication.
+Else the packet status will revert to its original status.
+1. The packets, which are approved or rejected followed by successful authentication are removed from the ‘Pending Approval’ list.
+1. The approved and rejected packets are placed in the upload location on the client and will be sent to server during the next upload.

+#### B. Supervisor can inform individuals to 'Re-register'
+When the Registration Processor finds some error in the packet such as registration failure (incorrect or duplicate demographic and biometric information), then Registration Processor marks that packet as Re-register and notifies the Registration client.
+Which in further, a supervisor informs an individual to re-register.
+Refer below for the process:

+1. A supervisor can view the packets whose status has been received from the processor as ‘Re-register’.
+1. The system displays the list of registration IDs that have been flagged as ‘re-register’ during packet status sync from the processor.
+1. The supervisor can see the registration details (the acknowledgement slip) for registration ID\s
+1. Supervisor informs the individual by phone, email, physical mail, or physical visit to re-register.
+This is an offline process.
+1. Supervisor also records it in the system that he has ‘Informed’ the individual
+   * If unable to contact the individual, Supervisor records it as ‘Can’t inform'.
+6. The supervisor then ‘Authenticates by providing biometric data -fingerprint, Iris, or face.
+Further, select the specific finger or iris being provided.
+1. The supervisor authenticates with locally stored biometric and with the results.
+   * On successful authentication, the actioned packets are removed from the ‘-Re-register’ list.
+   * On unsuccessful authentication, the user can retry his authentication with the same or a different biometric

+#### C. Authenticated registrations report (WIP)
+The system allows the supervisor to view a report of approved registrations for the past 15 days.

 ## 5. Geo-location [**[↑]**](#table-of-content)
 ## 6. Language Support [**[↑]**](#table-of-content)
 ### 6.1 Translation [**[↑]**](#table-of-content)